© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Nether Poppleton medieval moated site, fishponds and earthworks around and associated with St Everilda's Church is a scheduled monument protected by Historic England under reference 1014621.
 View the official record →

-Nether Poppleton medieval moated site, fishponds and earthworks is a scheduled ancient monument in Yorkshire comprising the remains of a medieval settlement centred on St Everilda's Church.
+Nether Poppleton medieval moated site, fishponds and earthworks is a scheduled ancient monument comprising the remains of a medieval settlement and associated water management features located near St Everilda's Church in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014621.

 Nether Poppleton medieval moated site, fishponds and earthworks around and associated with St Everilda's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014621.